-To make a portal to the Twilight Forest, make a 2 x 2 shallow pool (4 squares) of water in a grassy area, and surround it entirely with natural stuff (flowers, mushrooms, saplings or tall grass).
+Before you even explore the Twilight Forest, you need to get there.
+This is the first step in exploring a magical world.
+To make a portal to the Twilight Forest, make a 2x2 shallow pool (4 squares) of water in a grassy area, and surround it entirely with natural stuff (flowers, mushrooms, saplings, leaves, grass, anything considered a "plant" or "leaves").
+As of Version 3.5.263, the portal can be any shape and size, as long as there is at least 4 blocks but no more than 64 blocks of water.
 Then throw a diamond in (with the "Q" key, by default) and stand back!

 What to Beware of

 Although a lot of the Twilight Forest is rather tranquil, some places are definitely unsafe.
 The portals do not have any particular safeguards.
-It is rare, but you could arrive in the courtyard of a rampaging Naga, in a Hollow Hill, or even on top of a tall tree.
+It is rare, but you could arrive in the courtyard of a rampaging Naga, in a Hollow Hill, on top of a tall tree, or even in a biome you're not supposed to be in yet.
 Be prepared to defend your portal, or to flee if necessary.

 How to Get Back to the Overworld

-You can make a portal back to the Overworld in the same way as you initially made the portal to get to the Twilight Forest.
+You can make portals back to the Overworld in the same way as you initially made the portal to get to the Twilight Forest.
 Diamonds appear in the Twilight Forest at the same rate, and at the same depths as in the Overworld.